 One of the most popular ways of getting around in the Riviera and all-around Albania is in fact hitchhiking.
 It’s extremely common practice between locals and foreigners.
 Most people never have to wait for more than 10 minutes to find a ride.
 It’s completely safe.
 Albanians are extremely friendly people and are always willing to help.
 You can read more about safety in Albania here.

 Palase beach will absolutely take your breath away.
 This 1km beach will be a fantastic start to your Albanian Riviera trip.
 It is also said that Julius Caesar and his troops arrived in Palase during the Roman Civil War in 48 BCE.
 You can still find archaeological evidence of this today!
 Not only a beautiful place but lots of interesting history here too.
+This is one of the best Albanian beaches you will come across!

 2. National Park of Llogara

 If you have the time, you should explore more of what Llogara park has to offer.
-There is great hiking, restaurants, log cabins and you can even take part in paragliding!
+There are great hiking, restaurants, log cabins and you can even take part in paragliding!
 The Llogara pass is a fantastic drive and at the top of the pass, you get the most magnificent breath-taking view.

 Dhermi has beautiful beaches, coves and hidden bays.
 One of the most picturesque is Drymades which is my personal favourite.
 This has been named one of the top beach hangout spots.
 There are plenty of good beaches in Dhermi but this one especially!